 Gift Aid can be claimed on personal donations through your personal tax return.
 Therefore, this is not applicable if a company donates.

 Sponsorship payments differ from charitable donations because your company will receive some benefit in return.
 An example here might be the charity might publicly support or endorse your services or product.
 What’s more, the charity may show your company’s logo on their branded material and website.
 It could also have links on their website to yours.

 We can treat sponsorship payments through a company as business expenses.
 In turn, these are tax-deductible.

 Please note, if you are making business donations to charity as a sole trader or a partnership, there are different rules for you.
 In this case, you should seek advice from your accountant or HMRC.

 Making donations personally

-If the person pays tax above the basic tax rate, they can claim the difference between the rate that they pay and the basic rate tax on the donation.
+If the person pays tax above the basic tax rate, they can claim the difference between the rate they pay and the basic tax on the donation.
 It’s the same if they live in Scotland.
-The claim can be made via their Self Assessment tax return, or by asking HMRC to amend their tax code.
+The claim can be made via their Self-Assessment tax return or by asking HMRC to amend their tax code.

-We cover here most of the things that you need to think about when you make a company donation.
+We cover most of the things you need to consider when you make a company donation.

-As a final note, many contractors and small business owners can make donations through their own company to UK registered charities each year.
+Finally, many contractors and small business owners can donate to UK-registered charities each year through their own companies.
 They may choose a good cause and make donations every month.
 They may also donate at a time that suits them during the year.
-In return, they feel content to give support to a good cause and provide some help to where it is most needed.
+In return, they feel content to give support to a good cause and provide some help where it is most needed.